-YouMail (Free) – iOS, Android
+YouMail (Free) – iPhone, Android

 YouMail is a voicemail suite that lets you access and listen to your messages on your iPhone, iPad, Android phone or desktop computer.
 Browse, manage and listen to all your messages in an inbox interface, and share messages via email with a few taps.
 Other advanced options include the ability to customize voicemail greetings for individual contacts in your address book, and even set an "out of service" message for unwanted callers to block them from leaving a voicemail.
 YouMail also offers free caller ID services, even for callers who aren't in your address book; when an unknown call arrives, the app can show you the name, city and state of the caller.

-HulloMail (Free) – iOS, Android
+HulloMail (Free) – iPhone, Android

 HulloMail is a solid visual voicemail service with premium features for business subscribers.
 The free app lets you view your voicemail inbox at a glance, and play message audio with media controls.
 You can also manage your inbox, and send a copy of a voicemail to your email.
 Purchasing a business subscription ($5.99/month or $59.99/year) opens up a slew of new features, including unlimited cloud storage for your messages and full text transcriptions.
 Subscribers also get the ability to search through individual message transcriptions using keywords, so you can always find the message you need.

-Google Voice (Free) – iOS, Android
+Google Voice (Free) – iPhone, Android

 Google's free VoIP (voice over IP) service also acts as a full-featured voicemail app.
 When a Google Voice user receives a voicemail message, it's automatically transcribed and stored in that user's inbox — and unlike competing apps, text transcription is free.
 Play, pause and rewind functionality make listening more convenient.
 You can browse past voicemail messages in your inbox, and archive or delete messages with just a few taps.
 And the Google Voice app can do a lot more than wrangle voicemail messages.
 It can also let you send and receive free text messages and phone calls using your data connection or a Wi-Fi signal.